Yordan Minev

-Yordan Minev (Bulgarian Cyrillic: Йордан Минев; born 14 October 1980) is a Bulgarian retired professional footballer and currently manager of CSKA 1948 III.
+Yordan Milchev Minev (Bulgarian Cyrillic: Йордан Минев; born 14 October 1980) is a Bulgarian professional footballer, who plays as a full-back.

 Club career

 Yordan Minev started his career in home town Pazardzhik for local team Hebar.
 Between 2001 and 2003, Minev played in PFC Belasitsa from Petrich.
 Then, from January 2004 until June 2004 he played in Rodopa from Smolyan.
 In 2005, he joined Botev Plovdiv.

 CSKA Sofia

 In January 2009, Minev signed with CSKA Sofia.
 He gradually established himself as the first choice right back in the team after Luboslav Penev's appointment as manager.
 On 23 May 2009, Minev received a second yellow card in the redmen's match against Lokomotiv Sofia.

 Minev was released from CSKA in March 2011, as he was unable to stake a claim to first choice defender status under head coach Milen Radukanov.

 Ludogorets Razgrad

 On 30 May 2011, Minev signed a contract with newly promoted Ludogorets Razgrad.
 He made his competitive debut for Ludogorets on 6 August, in a 0–0 home league draw against Lokomotiv Plovdiv.
 In his first season playing for Ludogorets, Minev made 28 appearances in the A group and ended the season winning his first league golden medal.

 On 26 September 2013, he was alleged to have failed a doping test by FIFA (in reality the medical substances had been legally administered by a doctor due to a shoulder injury of the player and there had been a misunderstanding with regard to the terminology used), but was almost immediately cleared of any wrongdoing.

 On 22 October 2014, Minev scored his first goal for Ludogorets, scoring a crucial last-minute winning goal in a 1–0 home win over Basel in the group stage of the Champions League.